 Let It Learn Your Style

-Tools like ChatGPT now have memory features.
-Use them.
+ChatGPT now has a memory feature (in Settings > Personalization).
+Use it.
 Tell the AI your preferences once, and it’ll remember for future conversations.
+Claude from Anthropic offers similar personalization through its Projects feature.

 The Personalization Trade-Off

 Gen Z is actually more aware of this trade-off than people assume.
-Surveys show they’re skeptical about data privacy and want transparency about how their information is used.
+HubSpot surveys show they’re skeptical about data privacy and want transparency about how their information is used.
 They’re willing to share data for a better experience, but they want to know what they’re trading.

 If you’re uncomfortable with AI remembering your conversations, most tools let you turn off memory features or clear your history.
-It’s worth checking the settings of any AI tool you use regularly.
+In ChatGPT, go to Settings > Data Controls.
+In Claude, conversations aren’t stored by default.
+Worth checking the settings of any AI tool you use regularly.

 What’s Coming Next